The Researcher

 Fund Audits

 A running dashboard of forensic audits across the non-traded BDC and interval fund universe — the least transparent $200B+ corner of private credit.
 Each audit is built from SEC filings (10-K, 10-Q, XBRL), cross-validated against publicly traded proxies, and scored on a structured red-flag rubric.
+See also: Insurance Audits — a separate forensic track examining PE-owned life insurers, RBC ratio integrity, and circular capital flows.
+First audit completed: Global Atlantic / KKR ($219B AUM, 12 red flags).

 ✓ Done